 Fewer chemicals and fertilizers?
 Great!
 But this is Coyuchi, where we settle for nothing less than certifiably organic.
 Truly organic linen is exceptionally rare — making up less than 1% of the world's already limited supply.
 The flax industry is small to begin with, making up only a tiny percentage of a farm’s overall output.
 Because flax can only be planted on the same land once every seven years, the farms from which our organic flax is sourced raise other crops as well, rotating them through their fields with each new growing season.
 In order for each flax harvest to be certified organic, this means that ALL crops grown on this land must be certified organic as well.

-So, by making the commitment to organic for our Linen Napkins, Linen Sheets, Linen Duvets, Linen Blankets, and Linen Minimalist Sets— plus other products to come — we're supporting these farmers while they grow organic food crops as well.
-It's a bit more expensive for us, but it's also more profitable for the farmer.
-And, as organic farms thrive, their success makes a compelling case for other farms to ditch the toxic chemicals, too.
+So, by making the commitment to organic for our Linen Sheets, Linen Duvets, and Linen Minimalist Sets — plus other products to come — we're also supporting the same farmers who grow organic food.
+It's a bit more expensive, but it's healthier for the soil and leads to increased biodiversity.
+Plus, as organic farms thrive, their success makes a compelling case for other farms to ditch the toxic chemicals, too.

 Knowing our commitment to organic linen may help to bring positive change to an entire agricultural system makes the challenges and expense worthwhile.
 Plus, our organic linen is luxuriously comfortable and temperature regulating.